JasonPy/twitter-query-expansion/README.md

 |<img src="img/twitterdb-er-diagram.png" align="left" /> | <img src="img/tweet-words.png" align="right" />

-To search Tweets performantly, an [Elastic Search](https://www.elastic.co/elasticsearch/) index is fed with data from the PostgreSQL database.
-The indexing is configured by the [es-config.tpl]() template.
+To search Tweets performantly, an [Elastic Search](https://www.elastic.co/elasticsearch/) Index is fed with data from the PostgreSQL database.
+The Indexing is configured by the [es-config.tpl]() template.
 Tokenization is applied and each token is split at `[ -.,;:!?/#]`.
 Consequently the following filters are applied to the obtained tokens:
 - **Tweet syntax marker**
 To identify Twitter-specific symbols like `#`, `@` and Retweets
 - **Length Filter**